reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 That means we have to set up a separate data store for each tenant.
 And as if that's not hard enough, if we want to make some changes to the database, we have to do it for every tenant.

-This article shows a way **how to implement a Spring Boot application with a data source for each tenant and how to use Flyway to make updated to all tenant databases at once**.
+This article shows a way **how to implement a Spring Boot application with a data source for each tenant and how to use Flyway to make updates to all tenant databases at once**.

 {% include github-project.html url="https://github.com/arkuksin/flyway-multitenancy" %}